Mitch Garver Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.

-- The White Sox have a 4.52 team ERA that ranks 23rd among all league pitching staffs.
+- The White Sox have the 23rd-ranked team ERA among all MLB pitching staffs (4.54).

-- The White Sox allow the fifth-most home runs in baseball (100 total, 1.4 per game).
+- White Sox pitchers combine to give up 101 total home runs at a clip of 1.3 per game (fifth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.